Philadelphia Student Visits

-We offer free hands-on workshops that teach students to analyze and think critically about historical sources and events.
-Students learn how to examine primary documents, identify source perspective, cite textual evidence, and compare and contrast sources as they investigate the rich historical resources of the National Archives.
+We offer free interactive workshops that teach students to analyze and think critically about historical sources and facilitate student investigation of the rich historical resources of the National Archives.
+Students learn how to examine primary documents, identify source perspective, cite textual evidence, and compare and contrast sources.

-These workshops can be scheduled in your classroom or at the National Archives at Philadelphia.
+These workshops can be scheduled in your classroom or at other locations.
 We can customize each workshop to any grade level.
-Workshops can be an overview or focus on specific stories.

 Slavery & Freedom